+When I began blogging in 2007, I often bemoaned the lack of what I called “grown up clothes.”
 At the time, I was still somewhat invested in the concept of age appropriate style.
 And I was caught up in the fascination with French style*.
 But I ultimately realized that what I was looking for wasn’t a demographic-driven aesthetic, but a personal one.

 I’ve done a lot of experimenting over the years, and have evolved my style to incorporate more color.
 But many of the same style attributes I was searching for at the beginning are still on my wish list:

 - structured but not stiff

 - a touch of wit, a little quirky

 When I had my color and style analysis three years ago and my Style Personality Profile was assessed as Gamine, it was a confirmation of what I’d always been drawn to style-wise.
 I’ve since added “Natural” as a modifier, which incorporates some texture and fluidity.
 (Some days I lean more toward Gamine, other days more toward Natural.)

 (I’ve been experimenting with this season’s looser, more relaxed silhouettes, while still trying to keep the overall look “neat.”
 I think these barrel-leg jeans add a touch of quirky.)

 Style Personality Profiles are a tool to help create cohesion and harmony, and a wardrobe that suits the individual.
 An image consultant will make an assessment based on a combination of physical and personality attributes, as well as client’s own tastes and preferences.
 Your personal profile will suggest which cuts, fabrics, and details will help bring your best self forward.
 You may find that you are a blend of two or more profiles.

 - The Diva/Dramatic: flamboyant, over the top, intense, can be a little bit scary.
 Think Annie Lennox, Grace Jones, Lady Gaga, Rhianna